henohenomohejimoj/henohenomoheji/README.md

 </pre>
  Overview

-henohenomoheji (MOJ) is a traditional Japanese face created using hiragana characters.
-Inspired by a cultural motif with a history of over 1,200 years, it is closely associated with Japanese scarecrow traditions and cultural expression.
+henohenomoheji (MOJ)  is a traditional face made from hiragana characters, with roots tracing back over 1,200 years to scarecrow traditions.

 # henohenomohejicoin: A Cultural and Community Token